 Mobile apps commonly use APIs to interact with backend services and information.
 In 2016, time spent in mobile apps grew an impressive 69% year to year, reinforcing most companies' mobile-first strategies, while also providing fresh and attractive targets for cybercriminals.
 As an API provider, protecting your business assets against information scraping, malicious activity, and denial of service attacks is critical in maintaining a reputable brand and maximizing profits.

 Properly used, API keys, tokens, and authorization play an important role in application security, efficiency, and usage tracking.
-Previously, In Part 1, we began with a very simple example of API key usage and iteratively enhanced its API protection.
+Previously, In Part 1, we began discussing mobile security with a very simple example of API key usage and iteratively enhanced its API protection.
 In Part 2, we moved from keys to JWT tokens within several OAuth2 scenarios, eventually removing any user credentials and static secrets stored within the client.
 In Part 3, we discuss several attacks on OAuth2 authorization grant flows and common mitigations for them.
 We finish by extending the authorization mediator pattern introduced in Part 2 to offer best practice security, while adapting to less secure Oauth2 implementations.

 We will use OAuth2 [https://oauth.net/2/] terminology whenever possible.
 For this article, a client is a mobile application.
 A resource owner is the application user, and a resource server is a backend server interacting with the client through API calls.
 An authorization server, if present, will authenticate a resource owner's credentials and authorize limited access to a resource server.
 A user agent, acting on behalf of an authorization server, will gather resource owner credentials separately from a client.